-Experience Melbourne Museum after hours, when the doors stay open late and the night belongs to adults.
+Experience Melbourne Museum after hours on the first Thursday of each month when the doors stay open late and the night belongs to adults.

 Nocturnal: Museum After Dark invites you to explore the museum child-free, perfect for a memorable date night or an easy catch-up with friends.
 Wander the galleries at your own pace, away from the daytime crowds, and discover new perspectives through a curated program of talks and tours offering rare behind-the-scenes insights into our exhibitions and collections.